rajannnnnnn/Sql-E_COMMERCE_CUSTOMER_CHURN_ANALYSIS/README.md

-Project Title: E-Commerce Customer Churn Analysis Problem Statement:
+# E-Commerce Customer Churn Analysis
+## Problem Statement:
 In the realm of e-commerce, businesses face the challenge of understanding customer churn patterns to ensure customer satisfaction and sustained profitability.
 This project aims to delve into the dynamics of customer churn within an e-commerce domain,